American creates 50 mice in the house and still bathes pets in the kitchen sink - News

 “That’s why I have so many, because I bred them out of temperament, just so I could sell them to other people who love mice,” he says.

-When Michele has visitors, people are often shocked by the number of rodents they encounter, but she says her “babies” captivate them quickly and that each has its own personality, with some being more sociable than others.
+When Michele has visitors, people are often shocked at the number of rodents they encounter, but she says her ‘babies’ captivate them quickly and that each has its own personality, with some being more sociable than others.

-“All my mice have a good temper, so I introduce someone to one of them and usually I win him over, or the rats win him over.”
+“All my mice have a good temper, so I introduce someone to one of them and usually I win them over, or the rats win them over.”

-The American’s desire is to change the negative view that most people have towards rats, since they believe that rodents are dirty and sick animals.
+The American’s desire is to change people’s stigma about rats, who believe that rodents are dirty and sick animals.

 “Many people have changed their minds and surprisingly want them as pets.
 Some people are very open, others not so much,” says Michele.

-Together with the rodents, she raises four dogs, three cats and two pigs.
-“I love animals, I wanted to be a vet when I grew up, but that never happened.”
+Along with the rodents, she also raises four dogs, three cats and two pigs.
+“I love animals, I wanted to be a veterinarian when I grew up, but that never happened.”

 * Intern at R7supervised by Pablo Marques